Answered By: Lynn VanLeer Last Updated: Jan 08, 2018 Views: 210

 Research Tip: it is best to research and read widely in the literature BEFORE developing your problem statement.
 This will ensure that you are able to find research that will back it up.
 If you create your problem statement first and try to find statistics to support it, it can be a bit like looking for a needle in a haystack.

-- Go to the Business Research Help page
+- Go to the Business & Management Research page

 - Learn about and schedule an appointment with the Business & Management Liaison